acidburn0zzz/nolith-release-tools/doc/picking-into-merge-requests.md

 git push origin X-Y-stable-ee-patch-Z
 ```

-1. Create MR with URL provided and closely follow steps below, e.g. https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/new?merge_request%5Bsource_branch%5D=9-3-stable-ee-patch-5
+1. Create an MR with the URL provided (e.g., https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/new?merge_request%5Bsource_branch%5D=9-3-stable-ee-patch-5) and closely follow the steps below:
   1. Change target branch to the stable branch for that release
-  - **NOTE:** Do this first as title/description will be lost
+     **NOTE:** Do this first as title/description will be lost
   1. Set title to "WIP: Preparing 9.3.3-ee release"
   1. Generate template descriptions using the [preparation merge request template](../templates/preparation_merge_request.md.erb)
   1. Assign to self
   1. Add `Release` label
   1. Set milestone to `X.Y`
   1. `/cc` other release managers and trainees in a comment
   1. Use template steps to begin picking MRs

 ## Merge CE stable changes to EE